Diabetes Prevention and Control Program

 Influenza and Pneumonia

 Individuals with diabetes are at risk for problems resulting from influenza (flu) and pneumonia.
-Data indicate that only 1/2 of Kentuckians who have diabetes get the recommended flu shot and/or pneumonia shot.
+Data indicate that only half of Kentuckians who have diabetes get the recommended flu shot and/or pneumonia shot.

 - People with diabetes (6 months old or older) should receive a yearly flu shot beginning when it is made available.